 They are named Computer-assisted translation, computer-aided translation or CAT tools.
 They are a staple of the translation industry today.
 These tools can be seen as beefed-up spell checkers.
 They verify the consistency of translations between projects and minimize the amount of text to be translated.

 The two core elements of a CAT tool are its term base and translation memory.
 The former is a dictionary that keeps bilingual catalogues of the key terms used.
 This helps to maintain the consistency between translators working on a larger project.
 It also ensures consistency between multiple projects done for the same customer.

 The other element – translation memories, keeps a record of already translated text segments.
 That way, when a new version of a document is processed only the changes need to be translated.
 The usage of translation memories can cut the costs and turnaround times for projects very sharply.
 Using them is thus crucial on the competitive language market.
 CAT tools do not only manage termbases and translation memories.

 These tools can also be used to handle translation stages.
 They help to evaluate the costs of a translation by counting the real amount of effort required.
 Most of the CAT tools today have a cloud instead of a desktop version.
-Such a configuration promotes collaboration between translators and helps with their mobility.
+Such Cloud Translation Software promotes collaboration between translators and helps with their mobility.